chami98/Haulmatic-Task/README.md

 ## Front End (React)

 The Front End part of the project is implemented using React.js with Redux for state management.
-It includes:
+It includes

 - Login page and Home page with React Router for navigation
 - User authentication with Redux